betmut/betmut-nixos-config/README.md

 - Strong modularity and reuse linux and services modules (you can even expand it into headless server configurations!)
 - Cross-platform support that spans Linux desktop and macOS (using nix-darwin with Homebrew)
 - Includes prebuilt outputs for install-ISO, VirtualBox, per-user Home Manager configs and Darwin system.
-- Add Lix as replacement of Nix package manager to fix technical debt (improved evaluation speeds for example), improve error messages
+- Add Lix as replacement of Nix package manager to fix technical debt (improved evaluation speeds for example) and improve readibility of error messages

 ## File Structures
 ```